 The contributory base is the same as in Social insurance and state employment policy contributions.
-But there is a minimum contributory base, which is equal to minimum wage (it is not applied, if the person uses the minimum contributory base as self employed).
-For those who do not have permanent income such as students, pensioners, children, the state pay minimum insurance3, therefore the minimum contributory base is not relevant in these cases.
-A maximum contributory base was introduced in 2008 and was set to 1 130 640 CZK per year in 2009.
-Information on the contribution rates provided in section 2.4.3.).
+But there is a minimum contributory base, which is equal to minimum wage (It is not applied, if the person uses the minimum contributory base as self employed).

+A maximum contributory base was introduced (1 130 640 CZK per year) and rates were changed (see table in section 2.4.3.).